-Regarding the analysis of possible misconduct the Board has assign such role to the Compliance Committee of the Group under the supervision of the Audit and Control Committee.
-The Chairman of the Compliance Committee personally takes part in the Audit and Control Committee to inform on the activities deployed by the Compliance Committee, the claims received under the whistleblowing channel, and on any other issues that Audit Committee may think relevant.
+Regarding the analysis of possible misconducts, the Board has assigned such role to the Compliance Committee of the Group under the supervision of the Audit and Control Committee.
+The Compliance Officer personally attends the Audit and Control Committee to inform on the activities deployed by the Compliance Committee, the claims received under the whistleblowing channel, and on any other issues that the Audit Committee may consider relevant on the follow up and fulfilment of the internal regulations of the Group's Compliance System.